Elbsides/www/2021/faq.markdown

 Aside from this, here are some other ideas how you can help:
 - Follow us on Twitter and retweet our conference announcements! (@elbsides, @BsidesMunich) and always use #BSidesMEsh21.
 - We want to keep events like this mostly for free, but there are still expenses that we have to cover to make this possible.
-Help us to find sponsors!
+Help us find sponsors!
 - On the days of the conference, join us, learn, ask questions and participate in the community!

 Enjoy and be excellent!